What's new in Windows Server 2022

 SMB: East-West SMB encryption controls for internal cluster communications

 Windows Server failover clusters now support granular control of encrypting and signing intra-node storage communications for Cluster Shared Volumes (CSV) and the storage bus layer (SBL).
-This means that when using Storage Spaces Direct, you can decide to encrypt or sign east-west communications within the cluster itself for higher security.
+When using Storage Spaces Direct, you can now decide to encrypt or sign east-west communications within the cluster itself for higher security.

 SMB Direct and RDMA encryption